buildbarn/bonanza/README.md

 Bonanza is currently unable to cache build results.
 This means that every invocation of `bonanza_bazel` behaves as if a clean build is performed.
-Furthermore, Bonanza's storage nodes can only store data in memory and are unable to evict data if needed.
-Work on addressing these limitations will start soon.
+Work on addressing this limitation will start soon.

 ## Running Bonanza